vijayanandrp/kafka-connect-task-monitor-slack-alert/notes/what-is-prometheus-and-how-it-works.md

 - It is now a standalone open source project and maintained independently of any company.
 - To emphasize this, and to clarify the project's governance structure, Prometheus joined the Cloud Native Computing Foundation in 2016 as the second hosted project, after Kubernetes.

+> Prometheus is an increasingly popular tool in the world of SREs and operational monitoring.
+Based on ideas from Google’s internal monitoring service (Borgmon), and with native support from services like Docker and Kubernetes, Prometheus is designed for a cloud-based, containerized world.
+As a result, it’s quite different from existing services like Graphite.

 ## Features
 Prometheus's main features are: